Recap: Leverage S 03 E 11 The Rashomon Job

 —Hardison, Eliot and Sophie in unison

-Sophie has two identities for this con, having managed to successfully work two identities for six months.
+Sophie has managed to successfully work two identities for four months.
 The first is the Duchess of Barrington-Highsworth, a patron of the arts who donated artwork to gain admission.
-She meets the current custodian of the dagger, Edgar Gladstone, who flirts with her, but she's careful to avoid the skilled and wary head of museum security, Coswell.
+She meets the current custodian of the dagger, Edgar Gladstone, who flirts with her, but she's careful to avoid the skilled, wary, ferocious head of museum security, Coswell.
 She acquires a drink, spikes it and asks a waitress to give it to Zimbabwe's art minister, Robert Bioko.
-Bioko is a douchebag who is very allergic to shrimp, but while she waits, she bumps into a surgeon, Dr Wes Abernathy, and flirts with him.
+Bioko is a douchebag who is very allergic to shrimp, but while she waits, she bumps into a surgeon, Dr. Wes Abernathy, and flirts with him.
 Bioko starts choking and Gladstone checks on him.
 Sophie helpfully tells him that the minister is allergic to shrimp, and as a doctor, Abernathy helps him out.
 Distraction achieved, Sophie slips into the shipping and storage part of the museum, using Gladstone's key card.
-Her other identity for this con is Dr Karen Ipcress, who works in the restoration department.
-Coswell suspiciously asks about her, and makes the connection that she and the Duchess look weirdly alike.
+Her other identity for this con is Dr. Karen Ipcress, who works in the restoration department.
+Coswell suspiciously asks about her, and makes the connection that she and the Duchess look alike.
 Sophie overhears Coswell, realises that she's screwed and switches the shipping details on the dagger's crate so it will go to her safe-house in London.
 It worked beautifully, but when she received the crate, there was no dagger inside.

 Eliot is doing what he normally does- beating crap out of some mooks- when he gets a call from a man named Gutman.
 Gutman is rather annoyed that Eliot never retrieved the sapphire monkey from North Korea, so he offers him a trade: If Eliot will retrieve the dagger, then Gutman will consider the debt repaid and he will stop sending men after Eliot until one of them gets lucky.
 So on the night in question, Eliot manages to steal the real Doctor Abernathy's identity and get into the party.
 He bumps into Sophie, but instead of her normal British accent, she has a Cockney accent.

-Sophie is indignantly annoyed, and retells her story so that Eliot has a hillbilly's accent.
+Sophie is indignantly annoyed, and retells her story so that "Dr. Abernathy" has a hillbilly accent.
 Eliot tells her that she already told her story and gets back to it.

 Skip to the part where Bioko is choking: Sophie urges Eliot to save him, and Eliot hesitantly obliges.
 Eliot would have performed an impromptu tracheotomy, but the minister has some pills that miraculously heal him.
 Eliot uses him as an excuse to get further inside the museum- specifically, he leaves the minister at the first-aid station.
 After that, he sneaks into the basement, knocks out a security guard and steals his uniform.
 He's confronted by Coswell, bluffs his way past, and ends up working with the crew doing the shipping.
 He disguises himself appropriately, opens the dagger's crate and finds a mug...

 Sophie blames Eliot, who maintains that he never actually acquired the dagger.
 In the end, since Gutman had a lot of enemies, he was arrested for racketeering a couple of weeks later, and Eliot was fine.
 Hardison then steps up to tell his story.
 Nate is surprised, since simple theft isn't Hardison's thing, but Hardison explains that the museum had installed a new security system called Tanuki.
 At the time, the first person to hack it would become a legend, so Hardison decided to be that person.
-But, he'd need proof, he decided to steal the dagger.Hacker
+But, he'd need proof, a trophy.
+A dagger.Hacker

 Parker is actually the waitress, though she's doing a horrible job.
-She ignores Hardison, who was hording big amounts of hors 'doerves into his pockets, then runs into Sophie, who, instead of talking in an accent, is talking gibberish.
+She ignores Hardison, who was hording big amounts of hors 'doerves into his pockets, then runs into Sophie, who is just speaking gibberish.

 Everyone keeps arguing, believing that somebody lied.
 Parker suddenly realizes Nate's expression and immediately questions him if he knew something.
-Nate then simply asked the others if they knew the insurance company insuring the museum at the time of the theft, which was his old company, IYS.
+Nate then simply asked the others if they knew that the insurance company insuring the museum at the time of the theft was his old company, IYS.
 Nate finally tells them what happened to the dagger...Mastermind